Parcel Locker Adoption: Market Trends and Stats

-The global smart parcel locker market is predicted to reach over $1 billion by the end of 2025.
+The global smart parcel locker market is predicted to reach over $3.5 billion by 2028.

 Smart parcel lockers to the rescue